 Homeownership

-All Habitat homeowners go through a rigorous application process.
-Each qualified applicant puts in at least 250 hours of volunteer work which includes attending financial literacy and home maintenance classes.
-Approved homebuyers will receive a mortgage made affordable to them thanks to our donors and volunteers.
+Each of our Habitat homeowners go through a rigorous application process.
+Each qualified applicant must complete at least 250 hours of sweat-equity, which includes completing financial literacy courses and a home maintenance class.
+Approved homebuyers will receive a mortgage that is made affordable specifically to them; making a reasonable effort to ensure their mortgage payment does not exceed 30% of their gross monthly income.

 Habitat for Humanity Susquehanna relies on financial and in-kind support to continue our mission of helping low-income applicants become homeowners.
 Currently only 4% of our building materials are donated, the remaining 96% are purchased through financial donations.
 Your financial support to Habitat for Humanity Susquehanna keeps your charity dollars local.
-Local giving is a win-win for us all, improving our neighborhoods and home values through home ownership.
-Please view our most recent brochure: Homeownership Program Brochure 2023
+Local giving is a win-win for us all, improving our neighborhoods and home values through homeownership.
+Please view our most recent brochure: Homeownership Program Brochure 2025

 Eligibility Criteria for the Homeownership Program